mandiant/GoReSym/README.md

 As the Go compiler and runtime have changed, so have the embedded metadata structures.
 GoReSym supports the following combinations of Go releases & metadata:

-* all combinations of Intel x86/x64  𝒙  MACH-O/ELF/PE  𝒙  big/little endian
+* all combinations of ARM64  𝒙  Intel x86/x64  𝒙  MACH-O/ELF/PE  𝒙  big/little endian
 * `pclntab` parsing: >= Go 1.2
 * `moduledata` location: >= Go 1.2
 * `moduledata` type parsing: >= Go 1.5